Discover the Best Beach Towns Near Barcelona: Coastal Getaway Guide

 Blanes: Gateway to the Costa Brava

 Blanes, nicknamed The Gateway to the Costa Brava, is the beginning of this stretch of wild and beautiful coastline that stretches up the Mediterranean coast.
 It’s located 45 minutes north of Barcelona and is on the R1 train line from the city.
-Blanes is unique in that, even though it has become a popular beach destination, it still remains a fishing town at heart.
+Blanes is unique in that, it has become a popular beach destination, but it still remains a fishing town at heart.

 Rugged cliffs, white sand, pine forest, Blanes offers just about everything you’d want in a beautiful beach.
 Photo credit: Adam Warchol